Every parent wants to know: how do I get my kids to listen? Being ignored drives us crazy!!

 If you find that your child is ignoring you- Have you gotten their attention and connected before giving instruction or making a request?
 Have you looked for win/win solutions when they don’t like what you are asking?
 Have you given them the option to ignore you by not being involved enough in the process of moving along?

 Don’t talk to a wall and expect your child will hear you and listen.
 Don’t give a million chances hoping they will magically comply.
 That’s when we get mad and start yelling!

 Set your limit early and scaffold them to meet your expectations by getting their attention first, making cooperation more desirable, and NOT giving them the option to ignore you.
 With these small shifts- you can get your child to listen to you!

 If your child is STILL not cooperating?
 They just might need to cry!
 A child who is being rigid and difficult is often a child who has been bottling up all sorts of big feelings.
 Help them get a release through tears.
 You’ll find they are much more cooperative after.

 Tried all this and you’re still having trouble?
 Why not sign up for a free short consult?
 I’m here to help you help your child. <3

-If you’ve gotten in the habit of yelling to get your kids to listen- sign up for my *free* “How To Stop Yelling At Your Kids” course in the green box below.
+If you’ve gotten in the habit of yelling to get your kids to listen- sign up for my *free* “How To Stop Yelling At Your Kids”e-course.